Bad Education (2019 film): Plot

 Rachel continues her investigation, uncovering evidence of the embezzlement in supply orders that were never fulfilled and massive consulting fees paid to unknown companies, including Pam's husband's car dealership.
-She finds an annual expense of $803,000 to Wordpower Tech and visits the address, which she discovers is a Manhattan apartment.
+She finds a cumulative expense of $803,000 to Wordpower Tech and visits the address, which she discovers is a Manhattan apartment.
 A man answers the door and Rachel leaves, but she and Frank spot each other when he arrives and enters the same apartment.
-The man is Tom Tuggiero, Frank's husband, and Rachel realizes Wordpower Tech is a front created by Frank, a co-conspirator in the embezzlement.
+The man is Tom Tuggiero, Frank's domestic partner, and Rachel realizes Wordpower Tech is a front created by Frank, a co-conspirator in the embezzlement.
 Frank later warns Rachel of the potential fallout for exposing the story.

 Phil informs Frank of an incriminating expense: Frank used district funds on first-class tickets to fly himself and Kyle by Concorde to London.
 Frank threatens to place blame squarely on Phil for failing to catch Pam's scheme and taking part in the cover-up.
 Phil agrees to keep quiet, but Rachel publishes her story in the school paper, exposing Frank's key role in the embezzlement.
 Insisting he acted in the school's best interest, Frank pleads with Bob not to confirm the scandal until the school budget is approved, but Bob and the school board report the cover-up in its entirety.

-Pam, Jenny, and Phil are arrested; when the authorities threaten to prosecute her family, she agrees to testify against Frank and turns over evidence of the scheme.
+Pam, Jenny, and Phil are arrested; when the authorities threaten to prosecute her family, Pam agrees to testify against Frank and turns over evidence of the scheme.
 Tom is informed of Frank's second life with Kyle, and Rachel becomes the school paper's editor-in-chief.
 Frank resigns, flees to Nevada with tens of thousands of dollars in cash, and moves in with Kyle in a house he bought for him.
 He is eventually arrested, returned to New York, and convicted.
 In prison, Frank fantasizes about being back at Roslyn, where he is congratulated for making the school #1 in the country.